KumbiaPHP/Koot/README.md

 ### Install

 1. Clone or download this repository
-2. Rename folder to `Koot`
+2. Rename folder to `koot`
-3. Open the console and enter the `Koot/` folder
+3. Open the console and enter the `koot/` folder
 4. Run command `composer install` to get the dependencies

 ### Run